- Majors & Minors

 Registering for classes:

 As part of your contract, GTAs are required to register for 12 credit hours each term.
 However, some of those 12 hours per term can (and should) be “thesis hours” (ENG 503 for MAs or WR 503 for MFAs), especially for those of you who are first-year graduate students.
-Courses with a “0” in the middle other than thesis hours require departmental approval, so to register online for any of these courses, please notify Office Manager Ann Leen (Ann.Leen@oregonstate.edu) first, and she will make it possible for you to register.
-Alternately, you can come to the School office in person to obtain an override form.
+Courses with a “0” in the middle other than thesis hours require departmental approval, so to register online for any of these courses, please notify Office Manager Felicia Phillips (Felicia.Phillips@oregonstate.edu) first, and she will make it possible for you to register.
+Alternately, you can come to the Main Office (238 Moreland) in person to obtain an override form.

 All students should then add one additional class and make up the remaining hours with non-course thesis credits (MAs: ENG 503; MFAs: WR 503).